Yiting55/livestream_ai/README.md

-# 🎥 **Livestream Quality & Reward Evaluation System**
+# 🎥 **StreamWise - Livestream Quality & Reward Evaluation System**

-A **Streamlit-based application** designed to evaluate content quality, audience engagement, and compliance for platforms like TikTok, with the ultimate goal of supporting a **fair and transparent reward mechanism**.
-The system evaluates **content quality**, **audience interaction**, and **compliance checks** to ensure that creators are compensated based on their contributions and engagement.
+StreamWise is a **Streamlit-based application** designed to evaluate the quality, engagement, and compliance of live streams, particularly for eCommerce platforms like TikTok.
+Its ultimate goal is to support a **fair and transparent reward mechanism**, ensuring that content creators are compensated based on their actual contributions and engagement.

----

-## ✨ **Overview**
+##  **Inspiration**

-This tool provides a **multi-dimensional** analysis of livestreams and videos, aiming to align with the goals of designing a fair reward mechanism for content creators.
-The application evaluates key factors such as **content quality**, **audience engagement**, **compliance with regulations**, and **fraud prevention**, addressing the core challenges faced by platforms like TikTok.
-While the current functionality does not directly implement reward mechanisms, the system provides a foundation for evaluating performance and ensuring compliance, which are key to designing a transparent value-sharing system.

----
+With the rapid rise of eCommerce live streaming, many viewers experience frustration with low-quality, unengaging broadcasts.
+Streamers often lack energy, leading to a poor user experience.
+We wanted to create a solution that not only helps viewers find high-quality content but also empowers creators to improve.
+The goal was to build a platform that quantifies livestream quality, promotes transparency, and enhances the user experience, ultimately contributing to a better reward system for creators.

-## ✨ **Features**
+##  **Features**

 ### **1. Video Upload & Preview**
 - **Upload and preview videos** directly in the browser, supporting `.mp4` and `.mov` formats.